aokon/rust-palygrounds/README.md

 ### Fetching crate packages

 It looks like that I have some issue with ssh-agent and I have received authentication error during fetching deps via cargo.
-I had use following workflow:
+I have had to use following workflow:

 ```
 eval `ssh-agent -s`